kilkelly/multiprompt/README.md

 You will be asked to enter your [NanoGPT API key](https://nano-gpt.com/api) before using MultiPrompt.
 This API key can be cleared at any time by using the 'Clear API key' link at the bottom of the page.

+## Disclaimer

+As always when working with real world value, in this case Nano, be careful when using this tool.
+The authors and contributors shall not be held liable for any use of this tool's functionality, intentional or unintentional, that leads to an undesired lose of funds.